LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

 and this is out of the scope of the White Paper and will be elaborated on in the Yellow Paper.

-This is the Morpho Optimizers WhitePaper.
+This is the LQG Optimizers WhitePaper.

 ### Liquidations

-Morpho has its own liquidation mechanisms, but copies directly onchain the same parameters as the underlying pool it relies on.
+LQG has its own liquidation mechanisms, but copies directly onchain the same parameters as the underlying pool it relies on.
 The protocol mechanically has the same collateral factor, liquidation conditions, and price oracles that it fetches on-chain.
 In this way, the liquidation guarantees for users are the same as on the underlying PLF.

-One may remark that Morpho's contract itself sometimes has a borrow position on the underlying pool, but Morpho can only be liquidated if its position, which is an aggregate of all of Morpho's users positions, is eligible for liquidation.
-To prevent this Morpho's users will be liquidated when possible, ensuring the safety of the position of Morpho itself on the pool.
+One may remark that LQG's contract itself sometimes has a borrow position on the underlying pool, but LQG can only be liquidated if its position, which is an aggregate of all of LQG's users positions, is eligible for liquidation.
+To prevent this LQG's users will be liquidated when possible, ensuring the safety of the position of LQG itself on the pool.

 ### Improved rates